 Aeterna is currently conducting its pivotal Phase 3 safety and efficacy study AEZS-130-P02 (the 'DETECT-trial") evaluating macimorelin for the diagnosis of CGHD.
 Children and adolescents from two to less than 18 years of age with suspected growth hormone deficiency are to be included.
 The study is expected to include approximately 100 subjects in Europe and North America, with at least 40 subjects in pre-pubertal and 40 subjects in pubertal status.
 Macimorelin growth hormone stimulation test ("GHST") will be performed twice for repeatability data and two standard GHSTs will be used as controls: arginine (IV) and clonidine (orally).
-On

-April 22, 2021, the U.S. FDA Investigational New Drug Application associated with this clinical trial became active.
-The first clinical sites in the U.S. and in Europe are open for patient recruitment.
-In Europe, national clinical trial approval procedures and site initiation activities are ongoing.
-At this point in time, we are closely monitoring delays in site activation and enrollment due to the ongoing COVID-19 pandemic, to mitigate potential impact on estimated trial completion dates.
+On April 22, 2021, the U.S. FDA Investigational New Drug Application associated with this clinical trial became active.
+On January 26, 2022, we announced that the DETECT-trial had experienced unavoidable delays in site initiation and patient enrollment due to the rise of the Omicron variant in the COVID-19 pandemic.
+Furthermore, in February 2022, due to the Russian invasion of Ukraine, the clinical trial activities planned in both Russia and Ukraine were halted and consequently, no patients have been enrolled in either of these countries' clinical sites to date.
+On January 17, 2023, we provided a business update, highlighting that bolstered enrollment was expected by the engagement of an additional CRO and the replacement of inactive countries and sites with three new countries site in Slovakia, and Turkey) as well as additional sites in the U.S. In March 2023, we received approval for and activated our first site in Slovakia.
+Sites in Armenia and Turkey were approved and activated in early 2024.
+We expect enrollment in our DETECT-trial to be completed in Q1 2024.